-Now when capacity is limited and businesses are STILL fighting for survival, more than a year later, they are far more damaging.
+Now when capacity is limited and businesses are STILL fighting for survival, now 18 months later, they are far more damaging.

 Of course, sometimes things happen and you just can’t make your booking, which is fine.
 There are legitimate reasons to cancel and it’s not going to be the end of the world if you give a restaurant the heads up that you will not be able to make it.
 In current times, it’s likely the spot will be filled by another eager diner who might try their luck booking for dinner a day prior.

 When you think about the amount of money these venues have lost over the past year with four lockdowns and copious amounts of restrictions, operating at such limited capacity isn’t exactly going to be making them a lot of money to begin with.
 If anything, these restaurants are just opening to keep their venues afloat and staff paid.

 So, stick to your booking, call ahead if numbers change and just cancel if you’re not going to make it.
 Remember that a restaurant isn’t some faceless machine; it’s a business, often a small business, run by human beings with feelings.
 Don’t be the person who stands someone up.

 If you need some dining inspo, check out Visit Geelong and The Bellarine’s list of local gems here.